brunomattos1/Kelley/README.md

 Let $x_k$ be a solution.
 If $g_i(x_k) \leqslant 10^{-6}, \ \forall i$, stop, we found an optimal solution. (criterion guaranteed by the convergence theorem)

+**Remark 3:** If the model contains more than 10000 constraint, the algorithm deletes the 3000 furthest of the current solution.
+Note: We lost convergence.
 ### Example
 Let $$f(x,y)=x-y$$ and the constraints: $$g_1(x,y)=x^2 + \dfrac{y^2}{4} - 1$$ $$g_2(x,y)=\dfrac{x^2}{4} + y^2 - 1$$
 In Julia, it is written as follows: